Dominick V. Daniels

-Dominick Vincent Daniels (October 18, 1908 – July 17, 1987) was an American Democratic Party politician who represented New Jersey's 14th congressional district from 1959 to 1977.
+Dominick Vincent Daniels (October 18, 1908 – July 17, 1987) was an American Democratic Party politician who represented New Jersey's 14th congressional district for nine terms from 1959 to 1977.

 Early life and education

 He was born in Jersey City, New Jersey on October 18, 1908.
 Daniels was educated in the Jersey City Public Schools, graduating from William L. Dickinson High School in 1925.

 He attended Fordham University, New York City.

 He graduated from Rutgers University Law School in Newark, New Jersey, in 1929.
 He was admitted to the bar in New Jersey in 1930 and commenced the practice of law in Jersey City, New Jersey.

 Political career

 He was appointed magistrate of the Jersey City Municipal Court in May 1952, reappointed in 1955, and subsequently was appointed presiding magistrate, in which capacity he served until March 1958.

 He served as delegate, Democratic National Conventions, 1960, 1964 and 1968.

 Daniels was elected as a Democrat to the Eighty-sixth and to the eight succeeding Congresses (January 3, 1959 – January 3, 1977).
 He was not a candidate for reelection in 1976 to the Ninety-fifth Congress.